Stairlifts: Should I Buy New or Used?

 When considering a new unit think about how long you anticipate you’ll need the unit.
 If you think that you’ll need the lift for more than 5 years, a new unit is probably the best option.
 This will allow you the longest possible lifespan which can vary but is typically up to 10 years.

 A new unit will also come with the most comprehensive warranty coverage.
 Lifeway Mobility will extend the coverage of the manufacturer’s standard 5-year warranty, into a lifetime warranty on motor parts and offer a 1-year labor warranty.
 When buying a stair lift, make sure your provider has details on the warranty and is prepared to honor it with prompt service.

 Buying a Used Stairlift

 For many, the thought of buying something used is less than ideal.
 While it is true that buying new will allow you to purchase the exact model that you prefer with the longest lifespan, refurbished stairlifts can be the right solution for many with a limited budget.

-A refurbished unit will typically cost between $2,000 and $2,500 with professional installation.
+A pre-owned unit will typically cost between $2,200 and $2,500 with professional installation.
 The exact cost will be determined by the make, model, year, and overall condition that the stair lift is in.
 When buying used, it is important to choose a reputable provider that that will make sure that the unit is thoroughly inspected and refurbished prior to being re-installed in another home.